avabarzegar/static-landing-page/README.md

 ## Credits:

-- Image and Text: https://ezypto.com [This website is shut down at the moment]
+- Image and Text: https://ezypto.com [This website has been shut down at the moment]